cornerstone-consulting/INFIODocs/Infio-security-best-practices.md

 ### How does INFIO ensure secure communication with my SQL Server?
 INFIO uses the **AWS network** to securely connect and communicate with the source SQL Server.
 By deploying the INFIO instance within a **private subnet**, direct access to the SQL Server is isolated from public networks.

-### How is the EC2 instance secured from external access?
-The EC2 instance is deployed in a **private subnet** without direct access to the public internet.
-Only authorized internal resources, such as your database server within the VPC, can communicate with the instance through configured security groups.

 ### Can I access the EC2 instance via RDP?
 Yes, RDP access is allowed but limited to **specific IP addresses**, and only **key-based authentication** is supported.
 You must use a securely stored private key to access the instance.
 We recommend regularly rotating keys and disabling RDP access when not needed.